i Invest in Housing

 Affordable Rental and Affordable Homeownership

-A key principle for affordable housing development is that a primary focus be on affordable rental (as defined by the 30% rule to be deemed affordable) but projects can include deep rental subsidy, near-market, and market rental as well as market sales as part of the mix.
+A key principle for affordable housing development is that a primary focus be on affordable rental (CMHC defines affordable as costing less than 30% of a household’s gross, pre‐tax income ) but projects can include deep rental subsidy, near-market, and market rental as well as market sales as part of the mix.
 A key concept includes affordable homeownership (AHO) achieved through a covenant on the property where if someone purchases a home at a discounted rate (i.e. 35-50% below market) they have to sell it at the same discounted rate.

 Secondary Housing Market (Non-Profit Housing Developers)